Nicaragua: Hefty prison terms for farm leaders in protests

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

-Nicaraguan law caps prison time actually served at 30 years.
+Nicaraguan law caps prison time actually served at 30 years, however.

+The three men are leaders of a rural movement opposed to an inter-oceanic canal that the Ortega government proposed to build with Chinese help as a rival to the Panama Canal, a project that has gone nowhere four years after a symbolic ground-breaking.

+After protests erupted last spring that broadened to include demands for Ortega’s exit from office, Mairena, Mena, Pineda and others organized roadblocks in the country’s interior in support.